+Under the energy conservation agreement with the IESO, LDC submitted a joint CDM plan with Oakville Hydro for the delivery of CDM programs over the 2015-2020 period on April 30, 2015.
 LDC can choose between full cost recovery funding, pay-for-performance funding, or a combination of both, on a CDM program by program basis.
 Under the full cost recovery funding method, the IESO reimburses LDC for all adequately documented incurred costs, with an option to receive a portion of its funding in advance.
 Cost efficiency incentives may be awarded if LDC's electricity savings meet or exceed certain CDM plan targets for programs under the full cost recovery funding method, with a mid-term review to be performed by the IESO for the 2015-2017 period.
 Under the pay-for-performance funding method, LDC receives payment in arrears based on verified electricity savings achieved with various options for frequency of payment.
-The programs under the joint CDM plan with Oakville Hydro Electricity Distribution Inc. are only being offered under the full cost recovery funding method.
+The programs under the joint CDM plan with Oakville Hydro are only being offered under the full cost recovery funding method.